Generic Analysis of Model Product Lines via Constraint Lifting: Conflict of interest

+We presented a language independent approach to analyze model product-lines for correctness w.r.t. language specific constraints.
+To this end, we gave a general formalization of the product-line analysis problem for structural invariants of models and a generic solution to perform such analyses.
+Our major contribution hereby is a way to prepare the constraints for variants by a \emph{lifting function}, such that they are applicable to a model product-line.
+With this, the lifted constraint can be verified on the model product-line to simultaneously check the correctness of all variants that can be generated.
+As an auxiliary technique for the constraint lifting and the analysis, we introduced \emph{symbolic binding}.
+Hereby, all variability is encoded in such a way that it can be translated to the used verification mechanism.

+We presented how to use this approach for implementing generic product-line analysis using SMT solving.
+This exemplary implementation is based on the Z3 Java API and automatically translates EMF model product-lines to SMT.
+Finally, a case study illustrates the application to the \sfit modeling language from the domain of manufacturing planning.
+The analysis of two industrial \sfit model product-lines based on production planning data by the BMW Group and Miele demonstrates the scalability of our approach.

-We presented a generic approach to analyze model product-lines for correctness w.r.t. constraints of arbitrary modeling languages.
-Our approach is not only independent from a specific metamodel, but also does not depend on the theorie(s) that are used in the constraints.
+Our approach is not only independent from a specific metamodel, but also does not depend on the language or the theorie(s) that are used in the constraints.
 It can even be applied with different underlying verification mechanisms as SMT solving or theorem proving.

-Our contribution hereby is a way to prepare the constraints by a \emph{lifting function}, such that they are applicable to a model product-line.
-With this, the lifted constraint can be verified on the model product-line to simultaneously check the correctness of all variants that can be generated.
-As an auxiliary technique for the constraint lifting and the analysis we introduced \emph{symbolic binding}.
-Hereby, all variability is encoded within the model to be translated to the verification mechanism.
-We presented how to use this techniques for implementing generic product-line analysis using SMT solving.
-Our implementation is based on the Z3 Java API and automatically translates EMF model product-lines to SMT.
-Finally, a case study illustrates the application to the \sfit modeling language from the domain of manufacturing.
-The analysis of two industrial \sfit model product-lines demonstrates the scalability of our approach.
+With this it cannot only be used with UML/OCL but also applied to other modelling approaches.